archondigital/bagoongsociety/customs/jltv-mrap-combat-cruiser.md

 		<p class="label">Status: Work in Progesss</p>
 		<p class="lead">Joint Light Tactical Vehicle or a Light Mine-Resistant Ambush Protected vehicle.
 Made out of a Ninja Combat Cruiser from the G.I.
 Joe Retaliation line.</p>

+		<p>This is still a work in progress, I've yet to create a SAG turret and if I would cut off back portion and scratchbuild a new that would resemble the OshKosh JLTV.</p>

 		<p><img src="{{ site.baseurl }}/assets/images/customs/jltv-04283.jpg"></p>

 		<h4>Gallery</h4>